noemirtil/noemirtil/README.md

 ## Hello world, I'm Noemí 👩🏻‍💻
 # 🫐 🌱 🫐 🌱 🫐 🌱 🫐

-### I can communicate in english, spanish, catalan, or french.
+### Let's talk in english, spanish, catalan, or french.

 - 🔎 **Looking for an internship** starting november 18, 2025